|

 with was snow-white.
 Adorable, right there.

-Secondly, the bull was sent to Minos
+a love spell.
+The bull was sent to Minos

-by Poseidon, with the idea that Minos would sacrifice it.
+by Poseidon, with the idea that Minos would sacrifice it,

-Which he didn't.
-(Common, it was snow-white.)
 So Minos didn't touch

-fall in love with the bull., so let's give the lady a
+fall in love with the bull.

-And on a semi-related note: No, it is
+And on a semi-related note: No,

 Now...